raindancers/raindancers-network.raindancers-cdk/API.md

 - *Type:* <a href="#raindancers-network.CrowdStrikeCloud">CrowdStrikeCloud</a>

-The EC2 Instance that will be udpated.
+aws  The EC2 Instance that will be udpated.

 ---